miguel-angel-monjas/master-thesis/doc/jupyter-setup.md

 [I 15:44:57.738 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

-At the same the Jupyter Notebook server is accessible in `http://<master-floating-ip-address>:9999/`:
+At the same time, the Jupyter Notebook server is accessible in `http://<master-floating-ip-address>:9999/`:

 ![Spark Notebook](./spark-notebook-empty.PNG)